 In 2008, the Swedish government chose eight prioritised areas in its foreign policy work for human rights:

-1. Democracy building.
+1. Build democracy.
 With millions of people still living in dictatorships, Sweden wants to strengthen public opinion in favour of democracy, support the work of NGOs (non-governmental organisations) and establish better ties with democratic states.

 2. Strengthen freedom of expression.
 Sweden believes freedom of expression is a moral necessity and a practical tool in the fight for human rights.